UK-EU Trade Deal

 - Sign up for the new Trader Support Service, if you move goods between Great Britain and Northern Ireland or bring goods into Northern Ireland from outside the UK

-EU market: New guidance on what you need to do to comply with regulations on manufactured goods you place on the EU market from 1 January 2021 has been published.
+EU market: Guidance on what you need to do to comply with regulations on manufactured goods you place on the EU market from 1 January 2021.

-GB market: New guidance on what you need to do to comply with regulations on manufactured goods you place on the GB market from 1 January 2021 has been published.
+GB market: Guidance on what you need to do to comply with regulations on manufactured goods you place on the GB market from 1 January 2021.

 Information on the trade agreements the UK has already signed and our discussions with countries the EU has a trade agreement with can be found here.